-In cities large and small across the country, food and wine festivals showcase the best cuisine and beverages that communities have to offer.
+In cities large and small across the country, food and wine festivals showcase the best cuisine and beverage options that communities have to offer.

-After attending San Francisco’s stylish Eat Drink SF and Austin’s sunny and boisterous Austin Food + Wine Festival, I am convinced that a food and wine festival is one of the most entertaining ways to immerse yourself in the culture and cuisine of a region.
+After attending festivals in locations around the U.S., I am convinced that attending a food and wine festival is one of the most entertaining ways of immersing yourself in the culture and cuisine of a region.

 Of course, entrance to the festivals can be a bit pricey — usually upwards of $100 per person, and more for VIP treatment.
-But when you consider that you have unlimited access to, say, Austin’s famous barbecue or the San Francisco Bay area’s wineries, plus entertainment unique to the community, it can start to sound like a bargain.
+But when you consider that you have unlimited access to the Cajun flavors of New Orleans or the foodways of Southern Appalachia in Asheville, North Carolina, plus entertainment unique to the communities, it can start to sound like a bargain.

-Conveniently, major United States food and wine festivals take place almost every month of the year.
-From longtime community institutions to trendy upstarts, here are 10 of America’s best, listed in order from January through November.
+From longtime community institutions to trendy upstarts, here are six of America’s best food and wine festivals, listed in order from January through November.

-For eight days in late January and early February, Florida’s southern island city of Key West showcases its diverse wines and inventive food scene at the Key West Food & Wine Festival.
+For 5 days in January, Florida’s southern island city of Key West showcases its diverse wines and inventive food scene at the Key West Food & Wine Festival.
 The festival comprises a series of unique events ranging from waterfront wine tastings to winemaker/chef collaborations.

-The combination of a tropical setting and culinary creations brings thousands of visitors from around the country to the festival “to escape the winter and delight their senses,” says the festival’s website.
+The combination of a tropical setting and culinary creations brings thousands of visitors from around the country to the festival to escape the winter and delight their senses.

-From a parade-style Royal Street stroll that showcases fine art, live jazz, and outstanding wines, to a grand tasting event featuring foods served by New Orleans’s finest chefs, the New Orleans Wine & Food Experience has been delighting food and wine lovers for more than a quarter of a century.
+From a parade-style Royal Street stroll that showcases fine art, live jazz, and outstanding wines, to a grand tasting event featuring foods served by New Orleans’s finest chefs, the New Orleans Wine & Food Experience has been delighting food and wine lovers for 30 years.

 The grand tasting event takes place in the Sugar Mill venue, just across from the Ernest N. Morial Convention Center near the Mississippi River in the historic Warehouse District, while the Royal Street stroll passes through New Orleans’s iconic French Quarter.